 Low-level hand washing areas, urinals and toilet pans are valuable elements to incorporate into your washroom design.
 When children can access the toilet and hand washing facilities, it makes taking them to the toilet a much easier job for accompanying adults – any parent who has held their boy up to a urinal will know how relieving it is to see low-level options available.
 When space allows, it can also be a good idea to install a child accessible shower as well.

 5. Changing area and storage

 Ample space to change is of paramount importance as your guests will have to bring their change of clothes along with them from their lodgings.
-Once in the washroom, they will not only need plenty of room to change, but also to store their dry clothes.
-The traditional benches with coat hooks can work well, while some sites have installed lockers, or even large open cubbyholes.
-Whatever you choose for your site, be sure to give generous space for dry changing as young families may take up more rom than your solo user – some washrooms even choose to install a children’s play pen with soft floor, so that dry changed children can be kept somewhere secure while parents finish sorting themselves out.
+Once in the washroom, they will not only need plenty of room to change but also store their dry clothes.
+The traditional benches with coat hooks can work well, while some sites have installed lockers or even large open cubbyholes.
+Whatever you choose for your site, be sure to give generous space for dry changing as young families may take up more room than your solo user – some washrooms even choose to install a children’s playpen with a soft floor, so that dry changed children can be kept somewhere secure while parents finish sorting themselves out.

 6. Vanity units